Bohairic Coptic

 Bohairic is a dialect of the Coptic language, the latest stage of the Egyptian language.
 Bohairic is attested from the eighth century CE, and has been the chief liturgical language of the Coptic Orthodox Church since the eleventh century.

 Terminology

-The name Bohairic is derived from the Arabic place name بحيرة, retained today in Beheira Governorate.
+The name Bohairic is derived from the Arabic place name وجه بحري, retained today in Northern Egypt.
 The written form is generally believed to have originated in the western Nile Delta.
 Like the other forms of Coptic, Bohairic is usually described as a "dialect".
 An alternate hypothesis supported by some scholars is that the various forms of Coptic do not represent speech variation but different orthographic traditions.

 History

 The earliest attestation of Bohairic is in the fourth century, but most texts are from the ninth century and later.
 Following the Arab conquest of Egypt, Coptic lost ground to Arabic.
 Various scholars posit different dates for the demise of spoken Coptic, ranging from the eleventh century to the fourteenth century.
 However, Bohairic has remained in consistent liturgical use through the present in the Coptic Orthodox Church.

 Before the tenth century, Sahidic was the form of Coptic with super-regional influence; however, by the eleventh century, Bohairic had become the dominant written form of Coptic throughout Fatimid-ruled Egypt.

 In 1858, the Coptic Orthodox Church effected a pronunciation reform under the leadership of ʿIryān Girgis Muftāḥ, a Coptic scholar supported by Pope Cyril IV of Alexandria.
 This reformed pronunciation is sometimes called 'Greco-Bohairic'.